 SOME JITTERS OVER A BIG SUCCESSION TRANSITION

-Ever since Martin announced that he would leave the deanship, Rotman faculty, staff, students and applicants, have been anxiously waiting word on who would replace him.
+Ever since Martin announced that he would leave the deanship, Rotman faculty, staff, students and applicants, have been anxiously awaiting word on who would replace him.
 Some worry whether a new dean will buy into the maverick strategy set for the school by Martin and build on the formidable momentum of the school.
-In choosing Macklem, the university passed over several high ranking academics within Rotman’s fold, including Pauly and more notably, Mihnea Moldoveanu, who heads up the school’s integrative thinking initiative–the school’s core point of differentiation.
+In choosing Tiff Macklem, the university passed over several high ranking academics within Rotman’s fold, including Pauly and more notably, Mihnea Moldoveanu, who heads up the school’s integrative thinking initiative–the school’s core point of differentiation.

-Macklem, moreover, will takeover the school with Martin still on the faculty as academic director of the Martin Prosperity Institute.
+Macklem, moreover, will take over the school with Martin still on the faculty as academic director of the Martin Prosperity Institute.
 Before becoming dean, Martin spent 13 years as a director of Monitor Company, a global strategy consulting firm based in Cambridge, Massachusetts, where he served as co-head of the firm for two years.

-Rotman insiders say that Macklem, who has both a master’s degree and a PhD in economics from rival University of Western Ontario, is apparently well known to many at the school.
+Rotman insiders say that Tiff Macklem, who has both a master’s degree and a PhD in economics from rival University of Western Ontario, is apparently well known to many at the school.
 He has been a frequent speaker and guest at Rotman.
 Macklem also chaired the bank’s research committee where several faculty members have interacted with him.
 And even though he is from the corporate world, his PhD brings him more academic cred than the typical executive would have.